Suppose a gas sample is contained in a cylinder with a movable pi... | Channels for Pearson+

 7. Gases

 Suppose a gas sample is contained in a cylinder with a movable piston.
-The amount of gas in the container is doubled at constant temperature and volume.
+The Kelvin temperature of the gas is doubled while its volume is reduced by one-third.
 Identify the change in the pressure of the gas.

 Suppose a gas sample is contained in a cylinder with a movable piston.
-The amount of gas in the container is doubled at constant temperature and volume.
+The Kelvin temperature of the gas is doubled while its volume is reduced by one-third.
 Identify the change in the pressure of the gas.

 ANSWERS OPTIONS